 It can help avoid disagreements about your care and treatment within your family or health and social care team.

 A Living Will should not be entered into lightly and should be discussed with both a medical practitioner and experienced lawyer to be fully aware of the implications, and also the practicalities of where this document may be held to ensure that it is available to medical practitioners should circumstances set out in the Living Will come to pass.

 There can be no doubt that it is a worthwhile exercise to consider what your future wishes may be should you become ill.
 However, this is an area unfamiliar to many lawyers.

 At Francis Hanna & Co Solicitors, we have a particular interest in the development of Living Wills and in supporting clients and their families in ensuring that the terms of these are given effect by the medical professions.

-If you need any advice in relation to any of these matters please do not hesitate to contact one of our partners, Linda Johnston by email or by completing the contact us form.
+If you need any advice in relation to any of these matters please do not hesitate to contact us.